-In the electronics manufacturing industry, surface mounted devices (SMDs) are tiny devices that are placed on printed circuit boards.
+In the electronics manufacturing industry, surface-mounted devices (SMDs) are tiny devices placed on printed circuit boards.
 The advancing technology demanded electronic components that were cheap, small, and fast.

 Through-hole components were not fulfilling the latest market needs, so SMD came into existence.
-Unlike them, SMDs utilizes pins which are attached to printed circuit boards by soldering them onto the pads.
+Unlike them, SMDs utilize pins attached to printed circuit boards by soldering them onto the pads.

 In this section, we defined the surface mount devices.
-In the coming section, we will tell you about the advantages of surface mount devices.
+In the coming quarter, we will tell you about the advantages of surface mount devices.

 Now you may be thinking about the features and benefits of surface mount devices products available in the market.

 Some manufacturers are using high-performance plastic LCP for making surface mount devices.
 It makes sure precise grid alignment and maximum dimensional stability.
 The material has tremendous solder heat resistance.
 Therefore, a smooth, dependable SMD connection system is guaranteed.

 You will not need to pre-dry such SMDs as they have low moisture sensitivity (MSL 1).
 They also have a low thermal expansion coefficient, which prevents a PCB assembly from being dismantled during soldering.
 Therefore, you can rapidly perform the whole automatic PCB assembly process.

 Image 2: SMD

 The PCB terminals of SMDs made using LSF make sure a firm grip on the board.
 It is because the manufacturers use two solder pads for each pole.
 You can even place large electronic components as the holding force/pin is more than 150 N.